Carnival in Tenerife 2025

 DSC00967

-I know what you’re waiting for the most — more queens with huge… dresses.
+I know what you’re waiting for most — more queens with huge… dresses.
 How about another mermaid?

 DSC01306

 Just kidding.
-I’m posting everything I photographed.
+Here’s everything I photographed.

 DSC01430